sanderhelleso/live/README.md

 # LIVE

-Application that connects people who care about others to those that needs to be taken care of.
+Application that connects people who care about others to those that needs to be taken care of.<br>
 Developed as final project in the course CST-336 Internet Programming at California State University CSUMB.
 <br>